magnars/optimus/README.md

 Since we're rewriting URLs to include cache busters, we need to access them through Optimus.

-See example in hiccup below.
 Notice that we use `map`, since there is likely more than one URL in development mode.

 ```cl
 (ns my-app.view